celendial/celendial/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning C#, Python, and Java on the coding side.
-I am also trying to grow my skills as a security engineer/ architect
+I am also trying to grow my skills as a security and Azure engineer
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...